kat3ng/Train_Scheduler/README.md

 ## Notes
 ---
 This assignment was pretty straight forward.
 I enjoyed working on it and was excited to try out some new CSS methods as well as learn moment.js.
 It had a bug that caused it to display the current time in both the 'current time' and 'arrival time' fields which stumped me at the time.
-However, I revisited it in week 18 of the class and was pleasantly suprised at how close I was to figuring it out.
+However, I revisited it in week 18 of the class and was pleasantly suprised at how easily I was able to debug it.
 Looks like the classes worked Mark & Sue!